TriumphLLC/Blend4Web/doc_src/about.rst

 What's Blend4Web
 ===================

-Blend4Web is a web-oriented 3D engine - a software framework for authoring and interactive rendering of three-dimensional graphics and audio in "browsers.
+Blend4Web is a web-oriented 3D engine - a software framework for authoring and interactive rendering of three-dimensional graphics and audio in browsers.

 The platform is intended for visualizations, presentations, online-shops, games and other rich internet applications.